yankeeinlondon/broccoli-docco/README.md

 #broccoli-docco
 *Broccoli plugin for generating code documentation*

+> NOTE: this is still a WIP, please not for use just yet :)

 ## Overview
 This plugin leverages the popular [docco](http://jashkenas.github.io/docco/) documentation generator.
 This plugin can be used in your `brocfile.js` to identify tree's which should be documented.
 The primary method that will be exposed on this class is the `document` function:

-	function document(inputTree, outputTarget, options) {  }
+	function document(inputTree, options) {  }

 Usage would look something like:

 	var docco = require('broccoli-docco').DoccoBroc;
-	docco.document('src','docs');
+	docco.document('src');

-In the example above this would look for all supported document types in the `src` directory and create documentation in the `docs` directory.
+In the example above this would look for all supported document types in the `src` directory and create documentation in the `docs` directory (the default location).
 In this example we simply put in a string representations of the source tree which is fine for single-homed tree's but there's nothing preventing you from targetting multiple homes.

 ## Configuration
 Docco provides configuration via an `options` hash which you have access to on the **document** function which proxies this hash as an offset to it's own **options** hash: